 This may be achieved by storing at low temperature or drying or by providing anaerobic conditions or using chemicals.
+Holding the food material at Low temperature in cold storage slows down and sometimes prevents microbial activity.
+All microorganisms need moisture and they cannot flourish in the absence of moisture.
+Hence, drying of foods is a very effective method for avoiding spoilage of food.
 When anaerobic (absence of oxygen) conditions are created, most of the aerobic organisms die.
 The spores may survive but will be unable to multiply in the absence of oxygen.
-This principle is used in canningand in packaged foods.
+This principle is used in canning and in packaged foods.